teiniker/teiniker-lectures-softwaretesting/introduction/python/classes/README.md

 Instance methods are functions that are defined inside a class and can only be called from an instance of that class.
 An instance method’s first parameter is always `self`.

+### Access Modifiers in Python

+Object-oriented languages, like C++ and Java, use various keywords to control and restrict the resource usage of a class.

+This is where keywords like `public`, `private` and `protected` come into the picture.
+However, Python has a different way of providing the functionality of these access modifiers.

+* **Public**\
+   Public members of a class are available to everyone.
+   So they can be accessed from outside the class and also by other classes too.

+   All members of a class are by **default** public in Python.
+   These members can be accessed outside of the class, and their values can be modified too.

+* **Protected**\
+    protected members of a class can be accessed by other members within the class and are also available to their subclasses.
+    No other entity can access these members.

+    Python has a unique convention to make a member protected: Add a prefix `_` (single underscore).
+This prevents its usage by outside entities unless it is a subclass.

+    The attribute defined in the above program is accessible outside the class scope.
+It can also be modified as well.

+* **Private**\
+The private members of a class are only accessible within the class.

+In Python, a private member can be defined by using a prefix `__` (double underscore).

+Python performs name mangling on private attributes.
+Every member with a double underscore will be changed to `_object._class__variable`.

 ## Making an Class Instance